akruszewski/gibl/manuscript/chapter2.md

 I> ### Definition 10
 I>
-I> Variable "shadowing" occurs when a variable defined in a scope has the same name as a variable defined in an outer scope.
+I> Variable "shadowing" occurs when a variable defined in scope has the same name as a variable defined in an outer scope.

 For example, compare the result of these two evaluations: